 In North Carolina, if you don't return a tenant's security deposit, they can sue you for wrongful withholding.
 What’s more, Landlords may also forfeit any rights to the deposit if they’re found to have willfully failed to comply with any of the rules.

-Generally, noncompliance to North Carolina security deposit law can make a landlord liable to both the damages incurred by the renter as well as attorney fees or court costs.
+Generally, noncompliance to North Carolina security deposit law can make a landlord liable to both the damages incurred by the tenants, as well as attorney fees or court costs.

 What happens if the owner decides to sell the property?